naiquevin/lookupy/README.md

 [Django](http://djangoproject.com/)
 [QuerySet](https://docs.djangoproject.com/en/1.5/ref/models/querysets/)
-like interface to query (select and filter) data (list of dicts).
-Needless to say, few bits of code and ideas are shamelessly copied from Django's core!
+like interface to query (select and filter) data (list of dictionaries).
+Needless to say, some ideas are shamelessly copied from Django's core!

-It actually started off as a library to parse and extract useful data out of HAR (HTTP Archive) files but along the way I felt that a generic library can be useful since I often find myself trying to get data out of json collections.
+It actually started off as a library to parse and extract useful data out of HAR (HTTP Archive) files but along the way I felt that a generic library can be useful since I often find myself trying to get data out of JSON collections.

-Rightnow, it's still a WIP (but tests pass and it generally works).
+Right now, it's still a WIP (but tests pass and it generally works).

 Requirements